 The man behind these lenses is Shin Yasuhara, a documentary filmmaker that also owns this lens company where he’s made a few other very interesting lenses that have been well received.
 I’ve been talking to him quite a bit over the last few months about things actually unrelated to lens design as I’ve been trying to learn more about the history of Japan and cool locations to shoot.
 He seems to be a very passionate guy that loves history and art and hopefully, that continues to be reflected in future lens designs.

 It seems like he very much like the classic way of doing things but also cares very much about performance and quality which I appreciate.

 Yasuhara Anthy35 f1.8 Review

 There are no serious crippling issues and this lens, for the most part.
-It performs decent at f1.8.
-This was always an issue for me with the Canon RF 35mm f1.8 which had that terrible astigmatism which makes the lens almost unusable in some situations.
+It performs decently at f1.8.
+This was always an issue for me with the Canon RF 35mm f1.8 which had that terrible astigmatism that makes the lens almost unusable in some situations.
 That’s what I would call a crippling issue.

 Of course, you know Canon likely did that on purpose to keep the lens cannibalizing their pro gear.
 So for me, I’m glad to finally have a nice 35mm f1.8 for my Canon.

 Although I’m reviewing this lens on the EOS R, it’s also made for the E-Mount and the Z-Mount.